-While participating in the Undiagnosed Diseases Network (UDN) at Duke University, patients may be seen at various facilities in the Duke University Health System including (but not limited to) the Duke Clinical Research Unit, Duke University Hospital, Lenox Baker Children’s Hospital, and Duke Medical Plaza Patterson Place.
+While participating in the Undiagnosed Diseases Network (UDN) at Duke University, patients may be seen at various facilities in the Duke University Health System including (but not limited to) Duke University Hospital, the Duke Eye Center, Lenox Baker Children’s Hospital, and Duke Medical Plaza Patterson Place.
 Additional information about each location follows.

 Lenox Baker Children’s Hospital – Located one mile from Duke University Hospital, Lenox Baker is a pediatric outpatient facility for patients with genetic, metabolic, endocrine, and neurodevelopmental disorders.
 Services include radiology, mobile MRI, and physical and occupational therapies.